Sheriffs in the United States: Minnesota

+The sheriff shall keep and preserve the peace of the county, for which purpose the sheriff may require the aid of such persons or power of the county as the sheriff deems necessary.
+The sheriff shall also pursue and apprehend all felons, execute all processes, writs, precepts, and orders issued or made by lawful authority and to the sheriff delivered, attend upon the terms of the district court, and perform all of the duties pertaining to the office, including investigating recreational vehicle accidents involving personal injury or death that occur outside the boundaries of a municipality, searching and dragging for drowned bodies, and searching and looking for lost persons.
+When authorized by the board of county commissioners of the county the sheriff may purchase boats and other equipment including the hiring of airplanes for search purposes.

 In order to be elected to the office of County Sheriff, the candidate must be actively employed in a law enforcement vocation.
-The Hennepin County Sheriff's Office is the largest Sheriff's office in Minnesota, serving roughly one million residents.
+The Hennepin County Sheriff's Office is the largest sheriff's office in Minnesota, serving roughly one million residents.

-In Ramsey County

-The Sheriff is elected to a four-year term, has about 450 employees and an annual operating budget of about $57 million.

-The office is currently occupied by Sheriff Bob fletcher who is known for streaming live patrols on youtube and facebook along side his deputy Pat Scott.

 Mississippi

-Sheriffs in the State of Mississippi are elected to four year terms, with no limits on the number of terms that may be served.
-The Sheriff's office works to prevent crime and build community safety through education, investigation and enforcement.
+Sheriffs in the State of Mississippi are elected to four-year terms, with no limits on the number of terms that may be served.
+The sheriff's office works to prevent crime and build community safety through education, investigation and enforcement.
 The sheriff's duties generally fall into two broad categories: